aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 * Symmetrical left/right positive/negative pattern in all three raw data images.
 * Smooth features in all three raw data images.
 Sharp edges or stripes indicate hardware/software glitches or excessive winds.

-The AutoOOF raw data can be viewed by selecting the ``raw data`` radio button in the upper-right section of the OOF Subtab of the Data Display.
+The AutoOOF raw data can be viewed by selecting the ``raw data`` radio button in the upper-right section of the OOF Subtab-item of the Data Display.
 Each column represents one focus position.
 The top row is the raw timestream data from the receiver, the second row has the baselines removed, and the bottom row shows the corresponding beam maps.
-See :numref:`fig-good-oof-raw-data` and :numref:`fig-bad-oof-raw-data` for a comparison of acceptable and unacceptable raw AutoOOF data.
+See :numref:`fig-good-oof-raw-data` and :numref:`fig-bad-oof-raw-data` for a comparison of acceptab-itemle and unacceptab-itemle raw AutoOOF data.

 .. _fig-good-oof-raw-data: